devtoguk/milestone-3-THINGS-TO-DO/TESTING.md

 ### Submit/Edit an Activity
 1. Confirm all the input fields work as expected and the [Add Activity] button functions and displays processing indicator.
-2. Check client-side form validation is working as expected.
+2. Confirm that an 'admin' user can edit any activity.
-3. Check server-side form validation is working as expected.
+3. Check client and server side form validation is working as expected.
 4. Check [x] link in the top-right allows the user to abort the submit/edit.

 ### Login/Register